Heenkkk/bus-stop-info-app/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 You may also deploy the application on your own, either using the project's own [CircleCI](https://circleci.com/) configuration to deploy it to [Heroku](https://heroku.com), or define your own deployment pipeline.

+## License

+This project is licensed under MIT.